oddbit/tanam/README.md

 ![Login screen](/doc/images/login.png)

-## History
+## About
 The word *tanam* means "to plant" in Indonesian language.
 The name comes from the seed of thought that this project was for about a year before inception.
-Also because the leading design guidelines for building Tanam is: beauty and simplicity on surface and power from within.
+Also because the leading design guidelines for building Tanam is: using the CMS should be as easy as planting a seed and then nurture your site with good content and just watch it grow and scale by itself.

 For anyone exposed to use Tanam, either as a developer that is building a site or a content creator who is sharing creative works, we want to provide an easy to use platform that allows you to simply create a platform for sharing your thoughts.

-It should be as easy as planting a seed and then nurture your site to watch it grow.

 We want to remove the need of understanding the technical complexity on which Tanam is fuelling its power.